JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Okay, I have my swagger, what now

 Not so fast.
-There are some specific things that need to go into the swagger configuration.
+There are some specific things that need to go into the Swagger configuration.

 ### Step #2 - Controllers

-For every `path` in your swagger contract, you'll need a corresponding entry `x-swagger-router-controller: <path-name>`.
+For every `path` in your Swagger configuration, you'll need a corresponding entry `x-swagger-router-controller: <path-name>`.
 Replace the `<path-name>` with the name of the path (it doesn't need to be, you can call it anything, just so long as there will be a corresponding controller file of the same name).

 You need a corresponding controller.
 Create a file `./src/controllers/<path-name>.js` if it doesn't already exist.